samir-dewan/emp-track/readme.md

 24/05
 - [ x ] Update Drizzle so that it can hold links
-- [ ] Populate highlights for Tech Nation
+- [ ] Populate highlights for Hirechain
-- [ ] Create highlight box for Tech Nation
+- [ ] Create highlight box for Hirechain
 - [ ] Update CSS for highlight box
 - [ ] Update CSS for container